-The first premium payment is due on or before your effective date of coverage.
+The first premium payment is due on or before your coverage start date.
 When we calculate the premium you owe, we use our records to determine who is covered under the EOC.
 You owe premium for each person covered under the EOC starting with the first premium due date on or after the day the person's coverage starts.
 You stop paying premium as of the first premium due date on or after the day the person's coverage ends.

-After your first premium payment is made, premium payments are due on the 1st or 15th of each month based on your effective date of coverage.
+After your first premium payment is made, premium payments are due on the 1st or 15th of each month based on your coverage start date.
 Each premium payment is to be paid to us on or before the due date.
 Your premium becomes overdue after the last day of the premium period.